Jorge Taufua

-Jorge Taufua (/dʒɔːrdʒ təfuːə/) (born 23 October 1991) is a professional rugby league footballer who plays as a er for Wakefield Trinity in the Betfred Super League.
+Jorge Taufua (/dʒɔːrdʒ təfuːə/) (born 23 October 1991) is a professional rugby league footballer who plays as a er for Bradford Bulls in the Championship.
 He has played for both Tonga and Samoa at international level.

 Taufua has previously played for the Manly Warringah Sea Eagles in the NRL and for the New South Wales City side.

 Background

 Taufua was born in Canberra, Australian Capital Territory, Australia to a Tongan father and a New Zealand mother of Samoan descent.
 Jorge has 12 siblings including his "half" siblings from his father's side, most of them were born in Canberra, Australian Capital Territory.

 Taufua played his junior football for the Toongabbie Tigers and Wentworthville Magpies whilst attending The Hills Sports High School before being signed by the Parramatta Eels.

 Playing career

 Early career

 Taufua played for the Eels' Toyota Cup (Under-20s) team in 2010.

 In 2011, Taufua signed with the Manly Warringah Sea Eagles.
 He played for the Sea Eagles' Toyota Cup team in 2011 before moving on to the Sea Eagles' NSW Cup reserve-grade team in 2012.